tequila/mongodb-php-lib/README.md

 This library follows the [MongoDB Driver Specifications](https://github.com/mongodb/specifications), and it's API is quite similar to the API of the official [MongoDB PHP Library](https://github.com/mongodb/mongo-php-driver).
 There are also differences with official lib API and implementation:
 - Better bulk write API and implementation - this lib has "write models", more consistent implementation of the write results and makes more strict input validation.
-- This library has a MIT license.
+- This library is MIT-licensed.
 - This library is planned to have weekly release cycle after the version 1.0.
 - This library uses Symfony's OptionsResolver component to manage options.
 It makes library code more clear and organized, and so eases the contribution process.
 - This library does not support old versions of MongoDB.
 This allows for fewer compromises in the library architecture, and eases the contribution process, support and testing.